A 46-Foot Asteroid Will Scrape Past Earth Tomorrow From Less Than 500,000 Miles Away

 A tiny asteroid will swing by for a very close brush with Earth on Thursday, October 31, scientists at NASA’s Jet Propulsion Laboratory (JPL) have announced.
 The space rock is known as asteroid 2019 UF9 and is believed to measure 46 feet in diameter at the most.
-The rock will safely zoom past our planet tomorrow afternoon, passing at a close distance of just 483,600 miles from Earth’s surface.
+The rock will safely zoom past our planet tomorrow afternoon, passing at a close distance of just 483,600 miles from the Earth’s surface.
 To put that into perspective, that’s exactly 2.04 times the distance between Earth and the moon.

 According to a report released today by the JPL, the asteroid is expected to approach Earth at 5:43 p.m.
 ET tomorrow.
 The rock is traveling through space at a cruising speed of nearly 23,000 mph, or about 30 times the speed of sound.
 About four hours after its close encounter with planet Earth, the object will make a quick pass by the moon, barreling past its cratered surface at a distance of 669,600 miles.

-Interestingly enough, this is the second 46-foot asteroid to skim Earth from so close by in the last few days.
-On Sunday, an equally-sized, newly discovered space rock dubbed 2019 UD7 hurtled past our planet at 30,100 mph, coming within 446,400 miles of Earth — or 1.88 times the distance to the moon, as reported by The Inquisitr at the time.
+Interestingly enough, this is the second 46-foot asteroid to skim so close to Earth in the last few days.
+On Sunday, an equally sized, newly discovered space rock dubbed 2019 UD7 hurtled past our planet at 30,100 mph, coming within 446,400 miles of Earth — or 1.88 times the distance to the moon, as reported by The Inquisitr at the time.

 Similar to 2019 UD7, asteroid 2019 UF9 was also recently discovered.
 The rock was first picked up by NASA asteroid trackers six days ago, on October 24, and has been kept under close observation by the JPL ever since.
 The asteroid orbits the sun once every 520 days or so — or about 1.4 years — and follows an orbit that occasionally brings it through our corner of space.